Army2001/semiconductor_stock_price/README.md

     -   {symbol} is a variable used in Lambda function

 3. AWS Lambda Function

+### Historical Backfill Function

+#### `historical_stock_price_lambda`
+- One-time Lambda function used to **retrieve historical stock data** from Alpha Vantage.
+- Converts the data into CSV format and saves it into the appropriate S3 path (`/army-sc-bucket/`).
+- Used to seed the dataset before setting up the automated daily ingestion pipeline.

+## Daily ingestion
-    - Retrieves data from Alpha Vantage and stores CSV files in S3.
+- Retrieves **daily data** from Alpha Vantage and stores JSON files in S3.
 - Configured IAM role with AmazonS3FullAccess and AmazonKinesisFirehoseFullAccess.
 - Introduced time.sleep(15) between API calls to comply with the free-tier limit of 5 calls/min.

 4. EventBridge Trigger
     - Used Amazon EventBridge to trigger Lambda execution: